 The Help Desk Significantly Contributes to Disaster Recovery

 When technical disasters strike a company, the help desk is often the first department to respond.
-The help desk’s actions before and during an outage can dramatically reduce downtime, data loss, physical damage, lost money and other problems associated with major technical outages.
-A help desk with the right tools and training will be responsible for network security monitoring, data backups, redundant internet connections and other preparations to help eliminate or limit the amount of downtime caused by an issue as well as the amount of time and resources lost recovering from an issue.
+Their actions before and during an outage can dramatically reduce downtime, data loss, physical damage, lost money and other problems associated with major technical outages.
+A team with the right tools and training will be responsible for network security monitoring, data backups, redundant internet connections and other preparations to help eliminate or limit the amount of downtime caused by an issue as well as the amount of time and resources lost recovering from an issue.
 We hope this article has helped you understand why a help desk is important to any IT organization.

 Track-It!
 Can Help Reduce Costs